Do you have a “good life” that you know could be even better?

 - I hate onions.

-- I am not a fan of odd numbers (except—strangely enough—for 13 which is my birth-date).
-When I go to close out of my email, I will do my best to have an even number of emails in my inbox and sent box.
-It is a quirk that tends to help me keep these folders cleaned up so I have embraced it, even though it is undeniably kooky.
+- I dislike odd numbers (except—strangely enough—for 13 which is my birth-date).
+When I go to close out of my inbox, I always try to have an even number of emails.